 Telegram Channel Link: Paid Access Entry Point

-Your telegram channel link is your main conversion tool.
-Learn how public links, invite links, and Paprika pages work together to drive paid sign-ups.
+Your telegram channel link decides who gets in and who pays.
+Learn how public links, invite links, and Paprika payment pages convert fans to paid members.

 Telegram Channel Link: Paid Access Entry Point